Animate from Scratch in VoxEdit and animation bug solving

 The following numbers correspond to the different parts of it:

-- Skeleton | Hierarchy Menu
+Skeleton | Hierarchy Menu

 As you can see if no Hierarchy was made it will not appear in order or whatsoever so the next step will be creating a logic structure that links all the different parts of the model we want to animate.

-As you can see in the image attached to the right you can set appart the diferent modules and their order.
+As you can see in the image attached to the right you can set apart the different modules and their order.
 It works in a decreasing order, so if you move the Main Center everything below it will move as well, however if you move the Rotation layer it will not affect the main center one.
 Thus the guineapig eyes will move if you move the guineapig not it will not work the other way around.

 Naming is very Important, please make sure nothing has been named the same way, otherwise problems will occur in the Marketplace animation.